-Skills in working scientifically
+- Skills in working scientifically

+60%

+Knowledge and understanding of equipe content

-Knowledge and understanding of course content
+- Knowledge and understanding of course content

 40%

 Vocational Education and Training (VET) Courses

 Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate (HSC) or Record of School Achievement (RoSA).
 VET courses are designed to deliver workplace-specific skills and knowledge and cover a wide range of careers and industries.
 VET courses for secondary students are developed by NSW Educational Standards Authority (NESA) and are based on national training packages.